Version select#

 Note

-Before switching versions, a small JavaScript script checks whether the corresponding page exists in the target version to prevent 404 errors.
+Before switching versions, a small JavaScript script checks if the page exists in the target version.

-If the check fails (URL doesn’t exist, or CORS/network error occurs), the user is redirected to the version homepage.
-For example:
+If the page doesn’t exist, or if a network error occurs, users are redirected to the version homepage instead.
+Here’s an example:

 JavaScript checks if